Copyright © 2014 jsd

 Abstract is the opposite of concrete; it is not the opposite of real.
 The relationships are spelled out in figure 5.

 To my way of looking at it, waves are real.
-I don’t care whether the wave is tangible or even visible; the important point is that waves are created, propagated, and destroyed according to strict natural laws.
+I don’t care whether the waves are tangible or even visible; the important point is that waves are created, propagated, and destroyed according to strict natural laws.
 Ropes are also real.
 Of course they can be created from scratch, they can be destroyed, and they can behave in complicated ways – but only according to natural laws.
 The same goes for energy, as discussed in section 4.1.
 Energy is just as real as waves, and as real as ropes.
 Energy may be intangible and almost invisible, but it obeys laws that are simple, strict, and very well understood.

 Many of the central, crucial laws of physics deal with abstractions.
 Examples include: